dolittle/Home/Documentation/core_values.md

 ## Empowering developers

-Dolittle's mission is to **empower developers to create great, sustainable, maintainable software so that they can make their users feel like heroes**.
+The Dolittle mission is to **empower developers to create great, sustainable, maintainable software so that they can make their users feel like heroes**.
 This is part of our DNA - representing how we think and how we approach every aspect of our product development.
 Our products range from libraries to frameworks